 U.S. v.
 Rogan, 2012 WL 1107836 (N.D.Ill.
 2012) (Peter Rogan transferred assets to an offshore trust in 1996.
-The Bahamas Trust included all the traditional offshore trust provisions and it gave no apparent control to Peter Rogan.
+The Bahamas Trust included all the traditional offshore trust provisions and it gave no apparent control to Peter Rogan on paper.
 In November of 2002 he was sued.
 Judgments were entered against him in 2006.
 The court held that Illinos law applied instead of the laws of the Bahamas, and Rogan was ordered to turn over the assets because Illinois law does not protect the assets of a self-settled trust.
+An FBI affidavit showed Rogan had in fact directed roughly $8.15 million in trust distributions to himself or persons he specified between 1996 and 2004, and the court found the trust was his mere alter ego.
 Rogan has since fled the country.
 Rogan and the attorney who helped create the trust have been indicted for perjury for claiming that they had no control over the trust.
 The court held that “Notwithstanding the terms used to create the trust, Rogan and Cuppy controlled the [Trust].”
-They were also indicted for obstruction of justice and conspiracy to obstruct justice.)
+They were also indicted for obstruction of justice and conspiracy to obstruct justice.
+A trust the settlor secretly directs fails for retained control, it is not a properly structured offshore trust.)

 Indiana Investors, LLC v.
 Hammon-Whiting Medical Center, LLC No. 45D02-0807-CT-201 (Lake Superior Court, Lake County, Indiana); Indiana Investors v.
 Victor Fink, No. 12-CH-02253 (Circuit Court of Cook County, Illinois, Chancery Division), Victor Fink transferred assets to a Cook Islands trust provided by one of the popular asset protection providers found on the internet who claimed that the control could be shifted offshore in the event of duress.
 The plaintiffs were able to obtain temporary restraining orders which prevented the trustees and protectors from shifting the control to the offshore trustee (South Pac Trust International, Inc.) and the bank accounts were all frozen.
+Because control remained with persons subject to U.S. jurisdiction until a duress event, the injunction could stop the handoff.
+This is a defect of that spring-offshore design, not of a trust already established offshore under an independent foreign trustee.

 US v.
 Grant, 2013 WL 1729380 (S.D.Fla., April 22, 2013) (Raymond Grant created two offshore trusts, one for his benefit and one for the benefit of his wife, and he funded them years before incurring substantial tax liabilities.
 Raymond later died and the IRS obtained a $36 million dollar judgment against Raymond’s wife Arline.
 The US moved to hold Arline in contempt of court for failing to repatriate funds.
-Initially, the court refused to do so, but later when it was proven that Arline had received funds from the trust through her children’s accounts, the court issued a permanent injunction prohibiting Arline and her children from ever receiving any benefits from the trusts.)
+Initially, the court refused to do so, but later when it was proven that Arline had received funds from the trust through her children’s accounts, the court issued a permanent injunction prohibiting Arline and her children from ever receiving any benefits from the trusts.
+Her transfers to herself, through her children’s accounts, are what revealed her apparent control.
+This was a personal-conduct failure on the settlor’s side, not a structural defeat of the offshore trusts, whose corpus was never seized.)

 Gilmore v.
 AsiaTrust New Zealand Ltd., 2014 WL 684377 (Cal.App.Distr.
 4, Feb.

 21, 2014).
 (California court of appeals finds personal jurisdiction over AsiaTrust, an offshore trust company, and can therefore sue AsiaTrust in California, even though there was no physical connection to California.
+Jurisdiction over the trustee, however, is not access to the trust: the corpus was never reached.
 This case could possibly go to the California Supreme Court).